owasp-dep-scan/dep-scan/README.md

     -v $PWD:/app appthreat/dep-scan scan --src /app --report_file /app/reports/depscan.json
 ```

 In the above example, `/tmp` is mounted as `/db` into the container.
-This directory is then specified as `VULNDB_HOME` for caching the vulnerability information.
+This directory is then specified as `VDB_HOME` for caching the vulnerability information.
 This way the database can be cached and reused to improve performance.

 ## Supported languages and package format